aqingo3o/line-modeling_Circinus/installation-handBook_pyradex.md

 # pyradex Installation handbook for Linux machine (Ubuntu)
-I hope this could help you deal with the OLD language tool that widly use in radical trandfer modeling.
+I hope this handbook can help you work with this **legacy** tool that is still widely used in radiative transfer modeling.
-I've try to install pyrdex on my laptop(macOS 15) but I 悲慘地 fail on both arm-64 and x86-64(via Rosetta) arch because of some compilition issue of `myradex`:(
+I tried to install pyradex on my laptop (macOS 15, named feifei:)), but sadly I failed on both arm64 and x86-64 (via Rosetta2) architectures due to compilation issues with `myRadex`.
-Then I turn to Linux machine and I get what I want, so 我將要分享我安裝的步驟以及中間用到的補丁，希望能幫到大家
+Later, I switched to a Linux machine and FINALLY got it working!

-All the 功德屬於寫出 radex, 寫出 wapper, 在 stackOverflow 上幫助我的 brillirant brain and GenAI.
-(怎麼標注別人的 repo 啊)

-很大的參考了 k大「Installation procedure for the f2py-wrapped version」的部分
+So here, I’ll share the installation steps and the patch I used, hoping it can help others facing the same problem <3

+All the credit and reputation goes to the brilliant minds who wrote RADEX, developed its python wrapper, answered related questions on stackOverflow.
+Much of this work also refers to **keflavich**’s repo `pyradex`.

+This handbook mainly focuses on the installation tutorial.
+For details on the modifications and references of patches, please see `patch_ref.md`.

 ## Environment info
 - **OS**: Ubuntu20.04